 FAME is unique because it is owned by employers.
 Employers design and curate coursework to fit their needs, so that students graduate completely trained and prepared for their careers.
 FAME companies also promote STEM at earlier stages of education with local schools and extra-curricular programs.

 FAME students work – and earn wages – for three days a week and attend classes at a local community college or university two days a week.
 The AMT (Advanced Manufacturing Technician) program, which is the basis for all three career pathways, has graduation rates between 70 and 90 percent.
 Also, 90 percent of graduates are employed full-time by their original sponsoring employer.
 Lastly, and most impressively, more than 90 percent of FAME graduates complete the program debt-free.

 The non-profit initiative would like to become a national organization that can better coordinate the cultivation of manufacturing workers across the country and extend STEM educational programs down into elementary levels of learning to promote interest in STEM industries in younger children.

-Pioneer Institute congratulates Dennis Dio Parker, developer of the Federation for Advanced Manufacturing Education, on his winning submission.
+Pioneer Institute congratulates Stacey Hughes and Dennis Dio Parker of the Federation for Advanced Manufacturing Education, on their winning submission.

 Read more about this program in the Compendium of Winning Entries.